chavanajit008/Heathcare_sql_project/README.md

 **Finding:** High diversity across conditions and hospitals, no single dominant pattern.

 2. Analyzed the same dataset using MS Excel and also made a few pivot tables and charts to understand the data better.
+3. Made a dashboard using Power Bi showing some charts for visual represwentation of the data